awsdocs/aws-codebuild-user-guide/doc_source/create-project.md

    Others can see environment variables by using the CodeBuild console and the AWS CLI\.
 If you have no concerns about the visibility of your environment variable, set the **Name** and **Value** fields, and then set **Type** to **Plaintext**\.

-   We recommend that you store an environment variable with a sensitive value, such as an AWS access key ID, an AWS secret access key, or a password as a parameter in Amazon EC2 Systems Manager Parameter Store\.
-For **Type**, choose **Parameter**\.
+   We recommend that you store an environment variable with a sensitive value, such as an AWS access key ID, an AWS secret access key, or a password as a parameter in Amazon EC2 Systems Manager Parameter Store or AWS Secrets Manager\.

+   If you use Amazon EC2 Systems Manager Parameter Store, then for **Type**, choose **Parameter**\.
 For **Name**, enter an identifier for CodeBuild to reference\.
 For **Value**, enter the parameter's name as stored in Amazon EC2 Systems Manager Parameter Store\.
 Using a parameter named `/CodeBuild/dockerLoginPassword` as an example, for **Type**, choose **Parameter**\.
 For **Name**, enter `LOGIN_PASSWORD`\.
 For **Value**, type `/CodeBuild/dockerLoginPassword`\.
 **Important**
-We recommend that you store parameters in Amazon EC2 Systems Manager Parameter Store with parameter names that start with `/CodeBuild/` \(for example, `/CodeBuild/dockerLoginPassword`\)\.
+If you use Amazon EC2 Systems Manager Parameter Store, we recommend that you store parameters with parameter names that start with `/CodeBuild/` \(for example, `/CodeBuild/dockerLoginPassword`\)\.
 You can use the CodeBuild console to create a parameter in Amazon EC2 Systems Manager\.
 Choose **Create parameter**, and then follow the instructions in the dialog box\. \(In that dialog box, for **KMS key**, you can optionally specify the ARN of an AWS KMS key in your account\.
-Amazon EC2 Systems Manager uses this key to encrypt the parameter's value during storage and decrypt during retrieval\.\) If you use the CodeBuild console to create a parameter, the console starts the parameter name with `/CodeBuild/` as it is being stored\.
+Amazon EC2 Systems Manager uses this key to encrypt the parameter's value during storage and decrypt it during retrieval\.\) If you use the CodeBuild console to create a parameter, the console starts the parameter name with `/CodeBuild/` as it is being stored\.
 For more information, see [Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) and [Systems Manager Parameter Store Console Walkthrough](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-walk.html#sysman-paramstore-console) in the *Amazon EC2 Systems Manager User Guide*\.
 If your build project refers to parameters stored in Amazon EC2 Systems Manager Parameter Store, the build project's service role must allow the `ssm:GetParameters` action\.
-If you chose **New service role** earlier, then CodeBuild includes this action in the default service role for your build project automatically\.
-However, if you chose **Existing service role**, then you must include this action to your service role separately\.
+If you chose **New service role** earlier, CodeBuild includes this action in the default service role for your build project automatically\.
+However, if you chose **Existing service role**, you must include this action to your service role separately\.
-If your build project refers to parameters stored in Amazon EC2 Systems Manager Parameter Store with parameter names that do not start with `/CodeBuild/`, and you chose **New service role**, then you must update that service role to allow access to parameter names that do not start with `/CodeBuild/`\.
+If your build project refers to parameters stored in Amazon EC2 Systems Manager Parameter Store with parameter names that do not start with `/CodeBuild/`, and you chose **New service role**, you must update that service role to allow access to parameter names that do not start with `/CodeBuild/`\.
 This is because that service role allows access only to parameter names that start with `/CodeBuild/`\.
-If you choose **Create a service role in your account**, the created service role includes permission to decrypt all parameters under the `/CodeBuild/` namespace in the Amazon EC2 Systems Manager Parameter Store\.
+If you choose **New service role**, the service role includes permission to decrypt all parameters under the `/CodeBuild/` namespace in the Amazon EC2 Systems Manager Parameter Store\.
 Environment variables you set replace existing environment variables\.
 For example, if the Docker image already contains an environment variable named `MY_VAR` with a value of `my_value`, and you set an environment variable named `MY_VAR` with a value of `other_value`, then `my_value` is replaced by `other_value`\.
 Similarly, if the Docker image already contains an environment variable named `PATH` with a value of `/usr/local/sbin:/usr/local/bin`, and you set an environment variable named `PATH` with a value of `$PATH:/usr/share/ant/bin`, then `/usr/local/sbin:/usr/local/bin` is replaced by the literal value `$PATH:/usr/share/ant/bin`\.
 Do not set any environment variable with a name that begins with `CODEBUILD_`\.
 This prefix is reserved for internal use\.
 If an environment variable with the same name is defined in multiple places, the value is determined as follows:
 The value in the start build operation call takes highest precedence\.
 The value in the build project definition takes next precedence\.
 The value in the build spec declaration takes lowest precedence\.

+   If you use Secrets Manager, then for **Type**, choose **Secrets Manager**\.
+For **Name**, enter an identifier for CodeBuild to reference\.
+For **Value**, enter a `reference-key` using the pattern `secret-id:json-key:version-stage:version-id`\.
+For information, see [Secrets Manager reference-key in the Buildspec File](build-spec-ref.md#secrets-manager-build-spec)\.
+**Important**
+If you use Secrets Manager, we recommend that you store secrets with names that start with `/CodeBuild/` \(for example, `/CodeBuild/dockerLoginPassword`\)\.
+For more information, see [What Is AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) in the *AWS Secrets Manager User Guide*\.
+If your build project refers to secrets stored in Secrets Manager, the build project's service role must allow the `secretsmanager:GetSecretValue` action\.
+If you chose **New service role** earlier, CodeBuild includes this action in the default service role for your build project automatically\.
+However, if you chose **Existing service role**, you must include this action to your service role separately\.
+If your build project refers to secrets stored in Secrets Manager with secret names that do not start with `/CodeBuild/`, and you chose **New service role**, you must update the service role to allow access to secret names that do not start with `/CodeBuild/`\.
+This is because the service role allows access only to secret names that start with `/CodeBuild/`\.
+If you choose **New service role** the created service role includes permission to decrypt all secrets under the `/CodeBuild/` namespace in the Secrets Manager\.

 1. In **Buildspec**: